-At some point in your life, it's likely that you or a loved one will need orthopedic care.
+At some point in your life, it’s likely that you or a loved one will need orthopedic care.
 The human musculoskeletal system is fragile and complex.
-When its structure and function are impaired, you need a doctor who specializes in physical restoration, a board-certified orthopedist.
+When its structure and function are impaired, you need a doctor who specializes in physical restoration, and a board-certified orthopedist.

 At Mid Atlantic, our doctors treat a range of musculoskeletal disorders.
 Caring for people of all ages, they also offer preventive advice.
 Here’s an overview of our practice and the services we provide.

 Kids are especially prone to injury during casual play, organized sports, and just exploring their world.
 Our orthopedic doctors set and cast fractured bones.
 They wrap and stabilize sprained ankles.

 The knee joint contains two types of cushioning tissue.
 Articular cartilage covers the ends of the kneecap, shin bone, and thigh bone, minimizing friction between them.
 When articular cartilage suffers mild or moderate damage, our surgeons perform “chondroplasty” to repair it.

 Guided by a tiny video camera or “arthroscope,” a doctor gains access to cartilage through small knee incisions.
 While monitoring his actions on a TV screen, the surgeon removes loose cartilage and smooths rough joint surfaces.

 The knee joint also has two pads of tissue that absorb impact, called “menisci.”
 These C-shaped discs, situated on top of the shin bone, can also tear.
 Sometimes a cleft can heal without surgery, depending on its pattern and the zone in which it originates.
 When too severe for self-healing, surgery is performed.